sushmac12/AtliQ-s_Marketing_Finance_SupplyChain_Reports/README.md

-### AtliQ's  Finance, Sales, Marketing, SupplyChain Power BI Dashboards
+### AtliQ's  Finance, Sales, Marketing, SupplyChain Analysis

+Implemented Finance, Sales, Marketing, SupplyChain reports in Power BI.
 🏠 Home - Your hub for an overview of all the Pages. ℹ️ Info - All the essential information you need.
 🏦 Finance View - Unveil profit and loss statements, Net Sales Performance over time, and impactful Top & Bottom product analysis.